 Tales From The Who was the first quadraphonic bootleg.
 My cover was an homage to the great old E.C. horror comics of the 1950s, like Tales From the Crypt.

-All of the pig caricatures were fantastic!
-And seemed just so perfect for bootleg art!
+All of the pig caricatures were fantastic, and seemed just so perfect for bootleg art.
 The perfect combination of humour, subversion and as Zappa used to say..
-Conceptual Continuity..... and on the same subject, Dub & Ken had already been using the 'farm pig' logo on their stickers before they hired you but whose idea was it to carry this theme further into the caricatures... yours or theirs?
+Conceptual Continuity..... and on the same subject, Dub & Ken Douglas had already been using the 'farm pig' logo on their stickers before Dub & 'Mr ?' hired you but whose idea was it to carry this theme further into the caricatures... yours or theirs?

 The pig thing was fun.
 It started a weird rumor in the Hollywood music scene, though,